Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

 \subsection{Schwarz--Christoffel mapping}

-The exterior of a disc is a good example that gives useful insights into the limiting profile for the exterior of a regular polygon, $E^C_K$.
+The example of $D^C$ gives useful insights into the computation of the limiting profile for the exterior of a regular polygon, $E^C_K$.
 The conformal mapping from $D$ to $D^C$ is straightforward to construct.
 The analogous conformal mapping from $D$ to $E_K^C$ is the following Schwarz--Christoffel mapping: